szabgab/rust.code-maven.com/slides/rust/threads.md

 {id: threads-speed-improvements}

-* A CPU intensive task - computing the Fiboncci numbers up to N 10 times.
+* A CPU intensive task - computing the Fibonacci numbers up to N 10 times.
-* Once in a single threaded process and once in a multithreaded process with 10 threads.
+* Once in a single threaded process and once in a multi-threaded process with 10 threads.

 Results